NordicSemiconductor/Kotlin-BLE-Library/README.md

     //Enables notifications on DK.
 This is a suspend function which waits until notification is enabled. buttonCharacteristic.enableNotifications()

-    //Check initial state of the Led.
+    //Check the initial state of the Led.
 Read() is a suspend function which waits until the value is read from the DK. val isLedOn = BlinkyLedParser.isLedOn(ledCharacteristic.read())
     _state.value = _state.value.copy(isLedOn = isLedOn)
 }